World Markets Review

-Technology and tech-related stocks have led markets on the way up and down in recent weeks, with volatility in tech shares remaining higher than the broad market.
+Technology and tech-related stocks have led markets on the way up and the way down in recent weeks.
+Volatility in technology shares remains higher than the broader market.
 The FAANG (Facebook, Amazon, Apple, Netflix and Google owner Alphabet) stocks in particular have come under pressure, given their strong bull run.
-Are they getting defanged or will they be able to hold their ground?
+Are they getting de-fanged or will they be able to hold their ground?

 Although we may see a period of weakness and continued volatility in some technology stocks, the fundamentals of many of these heavyweights remain solid.
-Capital Group portfolio manager Don O’Neal says, “We are always on the lookout for massive disruptions in business models.
+Don O’Neal, portfolio manager and principal investment officer of The Growth Fund of America®, says, “We are always on the lookout for massive disruptions in business models.
 That does not appear to be the case in the near term for these dominant companies.”

-Here are four factors that managers believe will continue to characterize the tech space.
+Here are four factors that managers believe will continue to characterize the technology space.

-During the three periods of pronounced volatility in U.S. equity markets this year — in January, March and October — tech stocks fell harder than the overall market each time.
-But they also rebounded more strongly than the broader market in subsequent periods.
-Despite the volatility, the tech sector has still delivered the highest returns year to date, gaining 11% through October 31, while the S&P 500 rose 3%.
-Two tech-related companies — Amazon and Netflix — have also had outsized gains, with year-to-date returns of 37% and 57%, respectively.
+During the three periods of pronounced volatility in U.S. equity markets this year — in January, March and October — technology stocks fell harder than the overall market each time.
+But they also rebounded stronger than the broader market in subsequent periods.
+Despite the volatility, the technology sector has still delivered the highest returns year to date, gaining 11% through October 31, while the S&P 500 rose 3%.
+Two technology-related companies — Amazon and Netflix — have also had outsized gains, with year-to-date returns of 37% and 57%, respectively.

 “In the early days of a market correction, stocks that have done the best in the recent period often come down the most.
 But over a long-term horizon, the outlook for these companies can continue to be strong,” O’Neal says.

 The recent slide in Amazon‘s share price has been steep.
 Weakness in the retail sector caught up with the company and overshadowed its progress in profitability across the entire business.
-Amazon Web Services (AWS), the company’s cloud computing unit, also slowed slightly, with revenue growing 46% in the third quarter, down from 49% in the second quarter.
+Amazon Web Services (AWS), the company’s cloud computing unit, also slowed slightly, with revenues growing 46% in the third quarter, down from a 49% growth rate in the second quarter.